 6. Find a venue that will let you BYOB.

 One huge expense that affects your wedding reception budget is the booze.
-Alcohol is a large expense for many weddings, so having control over the cost-per-bottle is key to keeping that expense in check.
+Alcohol is a large expense for many weddings, so having control over the cost per bottle is key to keeping that expense in check.
 Seek out venues that allow you to purchase and supply your own alcohol so you have control over the cost.

 7. Choose a simple cake design.

 Big, elaborate, or ornate cake designs come at a premium cost because of the time and artistry required to create them.
 Choosing a simple and chic cake design can save you hundreds on your wedding cake!